pericia/Pericia.Storage/README.md

 [![NuGet](https://img.shields.io/nuget/v/Pericia.Storage.Aws.svg)](https://www.nuget.org/packages/Pericia.Storage.Aws/)

-Saves the files to AWS S3.
+Saves the files to AWS S3 or any S3 compatible provider.

 The options needed are the `AccessKey`, `SecretKey`, and either the `RegionEndpoint` (for AWS) or `ServiceUrl` (for S3-compatible providers)